aalberti/articles/mental models/turtles.en.md

 Many models are too simple to match enough situations.

 Many models describe nested systems.
-In some of them, the nested layers each have a name, and are described independently.
+In some of them, the nested systems each have a name, and are described independently.
+You want to explain the characteristics of systems by keeping them as adaptable to the context as possible.
 When you name each layer, your categorization becomes hard to adapt.
-You want to explain the characteristics of layers by keeping them as adaptable to the context as possible.
 The more situations you face, the more you incorporate them to your model by making characteristics more generic.
 It's like in TDD with emergent design: [the more specific your testing code is, the more generic your production code becomes](https://sites.google.com/site/unclebobconsultingllc/home/articles/as-the-tests-get-more-specific-the-code-gets-more-generic).
-Cyrille Martraire talks about [raising the water line](https://youtu.be/svh_NxbOJV8), from theory to conciseness, and links this to laziness (which is good).
+Cyrille Martraire talks about [raising the water line](https://youtu.be/svh_NxbOJV8), from theory to conciseness, and links this to laziness (which is good for an engineer).
 Like code refactoring, it's not easy.
 It supposes you incorporate the different characteristics of layers into a common vocabulary that makes sense.